Administration Webshops Websites

 For the same reason that too much individual formatting is not good for the overall image.
 One to a maximum of three different fonts should be used on a website: one for normal text, one for the headings and possibly another for the menus.
 I have only used one font on this website, Gill Sans Nova.

-If you would like other fonts for your website, contact your web designer, who will advise you and can integrate other fonts.
+If you would like other fonts for your website, please contact your web designer, who will advise you and can integrate other fonts.
 It is important that the fonts, such as Google Fonts, are installed locally on your server and that no external server access is made to load fonts (keywords: data protection, loading time).

 Menu navigation on the block